 Studies have shown the plants that are female only show no difference in fruit sets.
 This is completely different from the Pale-spike Lobelia, L. spicata, which also has male sterile plants, and which produce more fruit capsules, more seed per capsule and better germinating seeds.
 A study done by Miller and Stanton-Geddes published in 2007 looked at the frequency of L. spicata and L. siphilitica plants to have only female flowers and the affect on seed production.
 [PDF of Study]

 Varieities: Two varieties of L. siphilitica are found in Minnesota: Var. ludoviciana and var. siphilitica.
-The former is considered a western version in North America with less hair, leaved up to 3/4 inch wide and mostly hairless and fewer flowers.
-The latter is shown here in the photos, and is considered an eastern variety that has hair on the flowers and in the inflorescene, wider leaves and more flowers.
+The former is considered a western version in North America with less hair, leaves up to 3/4 inch wide and mostly hairless and fewer flowers.
+The latter is shown here in the photos, and is considered an eastern variety that has hair on the flowers and in the inflorescence, wider leaves and more flowers.
 According to the DNR plant surveys there is overlap in their ranges and both varieties are found in a number of metro area counties.

 Habitat: Great Blue Lobelia grows from a rhizomatous root system.
 Separating and planting the basal rosettes of mature plants will also produce new plants.
 These grow from the plant's rhizomes and separation can be done fall or spring.
 Stem cuttings can also be propagated.
 All together, a versatile plant to grow.
 Like the Cardinal flower, this Lobelia prefers a wet to moist soil and full to partial sun.